RLCD/form/README.md

 # RLCD Form

-Designed a more robust solution for /r/RLCustomDesign design submissions.
+Designed as a more robust solution for /r/RLCustomDesign design submissions.

 https://rlcd.github.io/form/